Liver Disease in Dogs

 A recent study showed that the use of levetiracetam at 20 mg/kg given orally every eight hours for a minimum of 24 hours prior to surgical extrahepatic PSS correction with an ameroid constrictor significantly decreased the risk of postoperative seizures and death.

 Current research indicates SAM-e (S-Adenosyl-L-Methionine) may be beneficial for liver problems -- give 200 mg twice a day to a large dog (recommended dosage is 10 mg per pound of body weight daily).
 SAMe is best given on an empty stomach, at least one hour before or two hours after eating (longer is better).
 Puritan's Pride and Vitacost have the best prices I've found; Costco also has good prices, as do iHerb and Sam-e Source.
-If you have a small dog, you may need to use the veterinary drug Denosyl, which is just SAMe but comes in a 90 mg size, see VetAmerica for better prices (they also now offer a generic 100 mg version which would be fine for small dogs), though these are not in blister packs and may be affected by moisture.
-Now Foods also offers 100 mg size.
+If you have a small dog, you may need to use the veterinary drug Denosyl, which is just SAMe but comes in a 90 mg size, see PureFormulas for other options (Vetri-SAMe, Sogeval and NOW brand offer 90-100 mg tablets).
+Note that if the pills are not in foil blister packs they may be affected by moisture.
 You can also give Denamarin, which is a combination of SAM-e and milk thistle extract (silybin).
 When giving SAM-e, you should also give a B-vitamin supplement, which is good for the liver as well.

 There are several herbal products that are recommended for dogs with liver disease:

 Hepato Support by Rx Vitamins is a high-quality supplement that contains milk thistle, B vitamins, choline, dl-methionine and alpha lipoic acid.
-DiscountNutritionShop has the best price I found for 90 capsules and 180 capsules, although I don't know if they are reputable or not (there are a number of complaints filed against them with the BBB).
-Also available at PureFormulas.
+DiscountNutritionShop has the best price I found, although I don't know if they are reputable or not (there are a number of complaints filed against them with the BBB).
+Also available at PureFormulas in both capsule and chicken-flavored liquid forms.

 Country Life BioChem Liver Support Factors, which contains milk thistle and a variety of other herbs, seems to work better than milk thistle alone.
 See Liver Support Factors for a couple of reliable first-person accounts of how this supplement helped their dogs.